jasonpantoronto/CL-Builder/README.md

 - teknium/OpenHermes-2.5-Mistral-7B

 **Method:**
-- CL-Builder is primarly build in JS with HTML serving as the frontend of the app
+- CL-Builder is primarily build in JS with HTML serving as the frontend of the app
-- The creation of PDF files is made possible using the jsPDF liberary from ajax
+- The creation of PDF files is made possible using the jsPDF library from ajax
 - JS fetch is used to make API calls to the server ran in Python
 - The backend is a Python server built with the Flask framework
-- The llama-cpp-python framework is used to host the open source LLM; OpenHermes-2.5-Mistral-7B.
+- The llama-cpp-python framework is used to host the open source LLM; OpenHermes-2.5-Mistral-7B

 **Credits:**
 - [Flask Cors](https://pypi.org/project/Flask-Cors/)